devouring-blade/popular-machine-learning-models/k means clustering/README.md

 ### procedure
 - update cluster labels: assign points to the nearest cluster center (centroid)
-- update cluster centers: set center to the mean of each cluster
+- update cluster centers: set center to the mean of each cluster Initially, we randomly initialize k centroids from the original data points.
+We then use the Euclidean distance formula to calculate the distance between the data points and assign each point to the cluster of the nearest centroid.
+After that, we update the coordinates of the centroids by taking the mean of all the samples in each cluster.
+This process is repeated continuously until no data point changes its cluster anymore, or until the maximum number of iterations is reached.

 <img width="1202" height="800" alt="Figure_-1" src="https://github.com/user-attachments/assets/fde41ee7-d174-485d-821b-9e9bf5cd4baa" />